tonygustafsson/game-of-life/README.md

 This is an implementation of the famous [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 It's a demonstration of how simple rules can create complex patterns.

-## The challange
+## The challenge

-As a developer it was somewhat of a challange, mostly because of performance.
+As a developer it was somewhat of a challenge, mostly because of performance.
 There can easily be 100 000 cells that can have cells that are alive, dying or resurrected.
 Each cell needs to keep track of it's neighbors, which demands high CPU usage.